martinpaljak/AppletPlayground/README.md

 Applet Playground
 =================

 AppletPlayground is an easy method for getting to know JavaCard development.
-Everything you need to compile and run the open source applets for JavaCard 2.2.2 and load them to GlobalPlatform compatible smart cards for testing with JUnit or running in an emulated/simulated container.
+Everything you need to compile and run the open source applets for JavaCard 2.2.2 and load them to GlobalPlatform compatible smart cards for testing with JUnit or running in an [emulated container](https://github.com/martinpaljak/vJCRE#import-projavacardvre).
 Also includes a [Hello World](http://en.wikipedia.org/wiki/Hello_world_program) applet to serve as a starting point for your own applet.
 [New features](#in-the-pipeline) coming soon!

 ## Time to experiment!
 ![Experiments!](http://www.freevector.com/site_media/preview_images/FreeVector-Evil-Doctor.jpg)